NPStudios/NPStudios.github.io/testing.markdown

 nav_order: 6
 ---

-# Testing Additional Documentation (Part C)
+# Testing Documentation for Assessment 3 and 4
-This section provides the testing design (from tracability matrix to test documentation) and also links to the most up-to-date test coverage of the game!
+This section provides the testing design (from tracability matrix to test documentation) and also links to the most up-to-date test coverage of the game for each Assessment!

+## Assessment 3
-## Test Design:
+### Test Design:
 > * Tracability Matrix: [PDF](/files/tracability_matrix.pdf)
 > * Test Documentation: [PDF](/files/test_documentation.pdf)

-## Evidence of Testing:
+### Evidence of Testing:
 > * To find latest testing: Go to [zipped](https://drive.google.com/file/d/1H4JW_dwoqctEgOOuH97xNl6Nck0H5exh/view?usp=sharing) file, download and use the code provided, under /core/test is where the tests are.
 To run these test in one go, left click the /core/test/java file and run it!
 [See Image](/files/how_to_test.png)

+## Assessment 4